Sunday, March 20, 2022

 The second duke was Cosimo I, who bolstered the dukedom.

-During his reign, Florence purchased the island of Elba from the Republic of Genoa (famous for its salami), and it conquered its rival: the Republic of Siena.
+During his reign, Florence purchased the island of Elba (where Napoleon was exiled i 1814) from the Republic of Genoa (famous for its salami), and Florence conquered its rival: the Republic of Siena.
 In 1569, Pope Pius V made Tuscany a Grand Duchy...

 ...and he "elevated" Cosimo to be the Grand Duke of Tuscany.
-It was an unprecedented title and made Medici the monarch of the entire region.
+It was an unprecedented title and made Medici the monarch of the entire region as its own nation.

 Aligning with the Holy Roman Emperor, he fought the Ottoman Empire.
 Things went well for the grand duchy, until the fifth grand duke was enthroned.
 Then, Tuscany deteriorated to the worst decay it ever had.
 The next ruler made it worse, and the final heir was a gay man who ignored his wife.
 Since other male relatives died prematurely, no further heirs were born.
-The dynasty ended, and the grand duchy went to the House of Habsburg-Lorraine, which also ruled the Duchies of Milan and Parma, the Austro-Hungarian Empire, the Austrian Netherlands, and the Kingdoms of Bohemia, Croatia, Naples, Serbia, Sardinia, Sicily, Poland, and Lombardy-Venetia.
+The dynasty ended in 1737.
+Its new ruler was decided during the Treaty of Vienna, and the grand duchy went to the House of Habsburg-Lorraine, which had just lost Lorraine during the War of Polish Succession.
+Thus, a newly-married couple, Francis and Maria Theresa, ruled Tuscany.
+Soon, they became the Holy Roman Emperor and Empress, and they also ruled the Duchies of Milan and Parma, the Archduchy of Austria, the Austrian Netherlands, and the Kingdoms of Bohemia (Czechia), Croatia, Naples, Serbia, Sardinia, Sicily, Poland, and Lombardy-Venetia.

 Arriving at the Palazzo Pitti, Lewis and I were awed by the size and severity of its design.